-Under Central Distribution Services management, performs a variety of tasks to process incoming and outgoing college mail and small parcels according to college and Postal Service requirements and regulations.
+Under the direction of management, performs a variety of tasks to process incoming and outgoing college mail, small parcels, and packages according to college and Postal Service requirements and regulations.
 Determines most cost effective method of shipping and charge-back to user departments and cost centers.
 Operates computerized multi-function mail processing, printing, folding/inserting and billing equipment.
 Job requires deadlines to be met on a daily basis.
 Job requires understanding of technical mail regulations and requirements and the ability to present and exchange information with college, mailing and delivery personnel.
-Work results impact the accuracy, reliability and acceptability of further results beyond the immediate work section.
 Responsible for producing journey-level work output on an independent basis subject to supervisory direction and review.

 - Classifies and processes outgoing mail for all college operations for accurate and timely dispatch.
 Sorts incoming mail for delivery.
-Accesses college mainframe computer to research unfamiliar staff members and forwards mail to appropriate locations.
+Looks up unfamiliar staff members and forwards mail to appropriate locations.

 - Assists in processing college bulk mailings in accordance with college procedures and U.S. Postal requirements for accurate and timely dispatch.

 - Coordinates and monitors large, high volume print jobs of college mailings and ensures accurate and timely job completion, including quality control, maintenance and troubleshooting.

 - Operates and maintains college owned folder/inserting equipment for preparing large and time sensitive mailings.

 - Makes deliveries and pickups of mail, small parcels, and packages to selected mail stops throughout the college.
 Complies with transportation and OSHA regulations regarding the safe handling of hazardous material and heavy objects.

 - Cross-trains with other Central Distribution Services employees to serve as backup as needed.